keepthrifty/keepthrifty.github.io/_posts/2017-08-01-nothing-new-year-month-seven-update.md

 When we have months like this, I have a tendency to look at things too black-and-white and feel like we failed because we weren't perfect at buying nothing new.
 Thankfully, my wife is here to keep me balanced :)

-Compared to last year, we made some great progress - cutting our new items in half.
+Compared to last year, we made some great progress - cutting our new items by almost 75%.
 Go a few years before that and we were shopping at Target twice a week and constantly cycling items in and out of our house.

 The reality is that we're doing _significantly better_ now than ever before - we're much more conscious of what we're spending on and making more deliberate, thrifty decisions about when and what to buy.